michaeljwilliams/504-final-project/README.md

 1. **Crypto Server**: Runs as a privileged service that manages the encryption key and performs cryptographic operations
 2. **Client Library**: Provides a simple API for applications to request encryption/decryption services
-3. **GUI Application**: Demonstrates how to use the client library with a simple interface
+3. **GUI Application**: Uses the client library with a simple interface

-The system uses Unix domain sockets for secure local IPC (Inter-Process Communication) between the client and server components.
-This approach leverages the Linux permission model to ensure that only authorized processes can communicate with the server.

 ## Security Features

 - Privilege separation between the crypto service and client applications
-- Unix domain socket permission controls
+- Unix domain socket permission controls - only authorized processes can communicate with the server
 - Server runs as a dedicated user with minimal privileges
 - Encryption key stored with restrictive file permissions (0400)
-- Process credential verification for client authentication
+- Process credential verification for client authentication - only users in the dedicated group can access the service

 ## Installation